 We classify items in Level 2 if the observable inputs to quoted market prices, benchmark yields, reported trades, broker/dealer quotes, or alternative pricing sources are available with reasonable levels of price transparency.
-Our bank certificates of deposit are classified within Level 2.
+Our bank certificates of deposit and foreign exchange forward contracts are classified within Level 2.

-As of October 1, 2021 and July 2, 2021, we did not have any recurring assets that were valued using significant unobservable inputs.
+As of April 1, 2022 and July 2, 2021, we did not have any recurring assets or liabilities that were valued using significant unobservable inputs.

-Our policy is to recognize asset transfers among Level 1, Level 2, and Level 3 as of the actual date of the events or change in circumstances that caused the transfer.
-During the first three months of fiscal 2022 and 2021, we had no transfers between levels of the fair value hierarchy of our assets measured at fair value.
+Our policy is to recognize asset or liability transfers among Level 1, Level 2, and Level 3 as of the actual date of the events or change in circumstances that caused the transfer.
+During the first nine months of fiscal 2022 and 2021, we had no transfers between levels of the fair value hierarchy of our assets or liabilities measured at fair value.